maitzeth/maitzeth/README.md

 <h1 align="center">Hi 👋, I'm Andre Ivan</h1>
-<h5 align="center">I'm a Software Engineer from Venezuela.
-Currently, I am based in Argentina, With over 8 years of experience in web development, I have been providing expert consultancy services to numerous clients and companies.</h5>
+<p align="center">I'm a Software Engineer from Venezuela.
+Currently, I am based in Argentina, With over 8 years of experience in web development, I have been providing expert consultancy services to numerous clients and companies.</p>
-<h5 align="center">As a Front-end developer, my ability to craft seamless user experiences and interfaces.
-Over the past couple of years, my focus has revolved around React and its ecosystem, Together, we can create software solutions that leave a lasting impact on users and businesses alike.</h5>
+<p align="center">As a Front-end developer, my ability to craft seamless user experiences and interfaces. <i>(And lets not forget Developer Experience, always trying to writte beautiful and easy-to-use code).</i> Over the past couple of years, my main focus has been around React and its ecosystem.</p>
+<p align="center">Together, we can create software solutions that leave a lasting impact on users and businesses alike.</p>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=maitzeth&label=Profile%20views&color=0e75b6&style=flat" alt="maitzeth" /> </p>